 In the rapidly evolving technological landscape, two distinct architectures have emerged as pivotal players: embedded systems and edge AI systems.
 While both share the common goal of enabling intelligent and efficient computing solutions, they differ in their design, capabilities, and applications.
-This article aims to unravel the intricacies of these architectures, exploring their hardware and software components, and shedding light on the architectural distinctions that set them apart.
+This article aims to unravel the intricacies of Embedded System Architecture, exploring its hardware and software components, and shedding light on the architectural distinctions that set it apart from edge AI systems.
+Embien's embedded engineering services span both domains — from microcontroller-based products to complex AI-enabled platforms.

 As we delve deeper into the realm of embedded and edge AI systems, we will uncover the intricate details that make each architecture unique, while also appreciating the synergies that exist between them.
 By understanding these architectures, we can unlock new possibilities for innovation, optimization, and seamless integration of intelligent systems into our daily lives.
 In the first of the two-part article, we will explore the hardware and software architecture of embedded systems.
 The second one will cover the edge AI systems in detail.